chongtinghoivan/dots/TechJournal.md

+## 16 May 2025
+- Registered extra "qzz.io" domains; Did some Google keyword search and Google Trend research before making the decisions.
+- 1st time tried linking a cell from other Google Sheets to a central Google Sheet, for registration status monitoring of private masterclasses of St. Paul's Co-ed Summer Portal 2025 and easier reporting to Portal Director.
+- Created Voiceflow AI chatbot for Hong Kong Harmonica Association and got it embedded to the [website](https://www.hkharmonica.org/) of the association.

 ## 13 May 2025
 - Learnt how to registered for a "qzz.io" domain for free using this [tutorial](https://www.youtube.com/watch?v=K_cqWsHQaGI&ab_channel=Seven%E7%A7%91%E6%8A%80%E7%94%9F%E6%B4%BB).
 Followed the steps and register a domain "lai.qzz.io"